os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 }
 </style>
 #### S-Mode virtual memory address translation
-In S, U-Mode, the virtual address will be converted to a physical address by traversing the page table from the root:
+In S, U-Mode, a virtual address will be translated to a physical address by traversing the page table from the root:

-- satp.PPN gives the **first-level page table base address**, VA [31:22] gives the first-level page number, and the CPU will read the address located at (satp.PPN × 4096 + VA[31: 22 ] × 4) Page table entry.
+- satp.PPN gives the **first-level page table base address**, VA [31:22] gives the first-level page number, and the CPU will read page table entries located at (satp.PPN × 4096 + VA[31: 22 ] × 4) .
-- PTE contains **second-level page table base address**, VA[21:12] gives the second-level page number, CPU reads at address (PTE.
-PPN × 4096 + VA[21: 12] × 4) leaf Node page table entry.
+- PTE contains **second-level page table base address**, VA[21:12] gives the second-level page number, and CPU will read leaf node page table entries located at (PTE.
+PPN × 4096 + VA[21: 12] × 4) .
-- **The PPN field of the leaf node page table entry** and the page offset (the lowest 12 effective bits of the original virtual address) form the final result: physical address (LeafPTE.PPN×4096+VA[11: 0])
+- **The PPN field of the leaf node page table entry** and the page offset (the lowest 12 bits of the original virtual address) form the final result: physical address (LeafPTE.PPN×4096+VA[11: 0])

 ---